The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 have years of work ahead before AI can be trusted with actual scientific

-when the AI is confidently wrong. --- Related Intelligence: AI Lab Discovers 41 New Materials: The Problem Is None of Them Exist
+methodology - let alone replacing human researchers.
+For the foreseeable future, human oversight remains essential for identifying when AI-generated results are confidently wrong. —- Related Intelligence: AI Lab Discovers 41 New Materials: The Problem Is None of Them Exist

 Alignment Faking: When AI Deliberately Deceives Its Trainers